andrewlb notes

 What It Does

-- Strategy graph visualization (React Flow + dagre) with interactive node/edge manipulation
+• Strategy graph visualization (React Flow + dagre) with interactive node/edge manipulation and a 3+3 canvas revision (Bets/Initiatives/Roadmap Items + Metrics/Experiments/OKRs)

-- Customer signals pipeline with vectors, KANO grid, and Cost-of-Delay scoring
+• Customer signals pipeline with vectors, KANO grid, Cost-of-Delay scoring, and interview extraction from daily notes

-- Bidirectional sync with Jira, Workboard, GitHub, and Miro
+• Bidirectional sync with Jira, Workboard, GitHub, Miro, and Confluence

-- Daily task management with Obsidian write-back (line-level conflict detection)
+• Daily task management with Obsidian write-back (line-level conflict detection), recurring tasks, and daily intelligence summaries

-- Stakeholder-ready exports — PDF, PNG, Markdown without post-processing
+• Stakeholder-ready exports — PDF, PNG, Markdown without post-processing; quarterly team presentation with confidence rollup

 How It Fits Together

-Next.js App Router monorepo with React + Tailwind + shadcn/ui for the dashboard.
+Next.js 16 App Router monorepo (React 19 + Tailwind v4 + shadcn/ui) for the dashboard.
 All content lives as YAML-frontmatter markdown in an Obsidian vault — the web app reads files via server components, computes dashboard aggregations server-side, and passes pre-computed props to client components.
 Write-back uses server actions with line-level string surgery and expectedRawLine guards for conflict detection.
 A shared-schemas package defines Zod schemas for all 23 content types, consumed by the web app, CLI, and Obsidian plugin.
-Four API client packages handle bidirectional sync with external tools.
+Five API client packages handle bidirectional sync with external tools.
+A SQLite database (WAL mode, 90-day compaction, sendBeacon pipeline) tracks usage analytics alongside the markdown vault.

 Architecture Decisions

-- Custom API clients over vendor SDKs — Fine-grained control over rate limiting, retry logic, and sync state tracking.
-Each client is ~300-400 lines.
+• Custom API clients over vendor SDKs — Fine-grained control over rate limiting, retry logic, and sync state tracking.

 Iteration and Lessons